 I’ve used both the Health Mate saunas and Radiant Health Saunas.
 I used one Healthmate at a spa, then I just bought a used one to really test it out here in house last week.
 Both work well, but they are very different.
 It’s an apples to oranges comparison for sure.

 Cliff notes: Radiant Health has smoother heat delivery, more gentle, and lower emf.
-Health Mate is hotter surface temp, more directional from the ceramic emitters, but well built.
+Health Mate is hotter surface temp, more directional from the ceramic emitters, but built pretty well.
+It isn’t as elegant as a Radiant Health sauna, but that’s just my opinion.
 Both saunas have great build quality compared to something like a JNH lifestyles from Amazon, or a Dynamic sauna from Costco.
 As you’ll see in the Healthmate video below, I’m not sure about the VOC’s with the felt covering.
 But I’ll let you be the judge on that.

 As far as EMF is concerned, the Healthmate saunas are nowhere close.
 Electric fields are higher, magnetic fields are higher, and consequently body voltage is higher.
-VOC readings are also higher.
+VOC readings are also higher than in a Radiant Health.

 Carbon VS Ceramic: Radiant Health Not As Good As Health Mate?